ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 You may be required to postpone the start of your tournament during periods of high delay, but the osu! team will make efforts to ensure this does not happen.

-If your tournament satisfies the [eligibility criteria](#eligibility), you can make a request for support but sending an email to [tournaments@ppy.sh](mailto:tournaments@ppy.sh) with the following information:
+If your tournament satisfies the [eligibility criteria](#eligibility), you can make a request for support by sending an email to [tournaments@ppy.sh](mailto:tournaments@ppy.sh) with the following information:

 - The name of your tournament
 - A brief description of your tournament, including its scoring type and any other appropriate features